aau-network-security/haaukins-docs/docs/challenges/reverse-engineering.md

 - Know how to use gdb (GNU Debugger) or radare2 (Reverse Engineering Framework)
 - Basic understanding of Assembler instructions in 32-bit

+## C0ffee 0verfl0w

+**Points:** ​ 42 **Difficulty:** Medium

+**Learning Objectives:**

+- Learn how to take advantage of a buffer overflow/overrun.
+Another objective is to do forensics on the binary and decrypt the prices of successfully exploiting the overflow

+**Description:**
+The challenge is a buffer overflow challenge.
+To retrieve the flag a buffer must be exploited correctly.
+A string will be presented when successfully exploited which then must be decrypted and deobfuscated from two formats namely, from hex and from base85 to obtain the flag.

+1. C0ffee_0verfl0w
+    Difficulty: Medium-Low
+    Browse C0ffee-0verfl0w.com and download the binary.
+When the binary has been exploited succesfully you will receive an encrypted flag.
+Decrypt the flag with openssl using the key; ThisMightBecomeHandy42.
+Algorithm used is AES256 and the cipher text is base64 encoded.

+**Prerequisite:**
+- Know how to use r2/radare2(Reverse Engineering Framework) or gdb (GNU Debugger)
+- Basic understanding of Assembler instructions in 32-bit
+- Basic understanding of encryption/decryption schemes and string formats